ludus-leonis/FreeBeeGee/docs/roadmap.md

 * [ ] table passwords
 * [ ] more table backgrounds
-* [ ] click thru / don't drag on transparent parts of images
 * [ ] use image masks for png backsides
 * [ ] rightclick on table
   * [ ] add piece